Where durability meets longevity

 When insulation lacks sufficient compressive strength, deformation or settlement can occur – redistributing forces, cracking floor slabs, and compromising structural integrity.
 While selecting a material with a high declared strength may seem sufficient, not all insulation materials behave the same under load.

-With its proven compressive strength and dimensional stability, FOAMGLAS® insulation supports long-term structural integrity – where insulation cannot be replaced once installed.
+With its proven compressive strength and dimensional stability, FOAMGLAS® insulation provides long-term structural integrity; because below ground insulation cannot easily be replaced.

 Explore the structural advantage in our Below Ground White Paper – where insulation must remain stable under pressure, moisture, and time.